"If you do it wrong, you might die," says Kristin Munro. "So you have to trust yourself."

 "I was, like, shaking," she says, "but it's good to know that if something happens I'm not just going to panic.
 It seems intimidating at first: there's so much to learn and, you feel like you might not be able to do it.
 But as you're on two wheels, you all have something in common.
 In my life, I tend to lack a female community, but there are so many different types of ladies here, people that look like hardcore bikers, noobs like me.
 When you all love motorcycles, it brings you together."

-They're flushed-faced, exclaiming all at once "That was fucking awesome!" and comparing notes on the ride, laughing over how crazy the hills were, reveling in having mastered the first half of the journey.
+They're flushed-faced, exclaiming all at once "that was fucking awesome!" and comparing notes on the ride, laughing over how crazy the hills were, revelling in having mastered the first half of the journey.
 He revs his engine a bit, seemingly waiting for the women to look over.
-They don't.
+Nope.